FebrianDev/Vocary/README.md

 - **Frontend:** Jetpack Compose for a modern, responsive Android UI.
 - **Backend & Services:** Firebase Firestore for cloud data storage and Firebase Auth for user authentication.
 - **AI & NLP:** Azure AI for generating vocabulary sets and Azure Speech-to-Text for pronunciation practice.
-- **Notifications:** OneSignal for push reminders and daily practice nudges.
+- **Notifications:** OneSignal for background vocabulary reminders when the app is inactive, to nudge users to practice daily.
 - **Offline storage:** Room Database for local caching, ensuring learning continues without internet.
 - **Monetization:** RevenueCat for subscription management and premium access control.
 - **Architecture:** Clean architecture with Repository pattern and reactive state management using coroutines & Flow.